 These students are being introduced to most subject areas.
 If you are looking to teach the rudimentary elements of a course, then this is the educational level you may wish to focus on.

-Students in this age group tend to really enjoy learning and are very enthusiastic, which can be incredibly rewarding for teachers.
+Students in this age group tend to enjoy learning and are very enthusiastic, which can be incredibly rewarding for teachers.
 However, you will need to develop creative lesson plans to hold individuals’ attention and ensure they remain intent on learning.

 Middle School